zgsm-ai/costrict/assets/docs/devel/en-US/commit-message.md

-# Shenma Commit Message Specification
+# Costrict Commit Message Specification

 We adhere to the Angular specification, which enforces precise rules for Git commit formatting to make the commit history more readable.